 - the establishment of magistrate’s courts, and the appointment of magistrates and other judicial officers;

-- the establishment and functioning of the Special Investigating Unit and the National Prosecuting Authority (NPA), including the asset forfeiture unit;
+- the establishment and functioning of the Special Investigating Unit and the National Prosecuting Authority (NPA), including the Asset Forfeiture Unit (AFU);

 - the conducting of criminal proceedings;